miguelalarcos/quick-search-form/README.md

 Read latest docs on [github](https://github.com/miguelalarcos/quick-search-form).

 With `qForm` you change the way of thinking about forms.
 Now the form is not responsible of sending the data to the server.
 Now it just produce an object that you can manipulate and decide if to send to the server or whatever.
+You have to think that there are components with inputs and outputs.

 For example, one of the things you can do with this package is to create a search-form, i.e., a form that produces a query Mongo-like that you can use to subscribe to some publication.